stenhaug/teachR/README.md

 # teachR

-A work-in-progress curriculum for teaching R (focusing on the tidyverse)
+A work-in-progress curriculum of videos, articles, and exercises for teaching R (focusing on the tidyverse).

 ## Getting started